-Benjamin Moore White Dove (OC-17) Eggshell Finish Latex Paint (ben)
+- Benjamin Moore White Dove (OC-17) in Eggshell Finish Latex Paint (ben)

-Step One- Apply an even coat of dark stain.
+Step 1- Apply an even coat of dark stain to the table top.

 Using the stain mixture and a clean paint brush, apply an even coat over the entire table surface including the ends and underside of the overhang being careful not to get any on the white-painted base.
 Allow to dry overnight.

-Step Two- Apply an even coat of white paint.
+Step 2- Apply an even coat of white paint over the stain.

 Working with the same latex white paint you used for the table base, apply an even coat over the entire stained table top including the underside of the overhang.
 To prevent the paint from dripping into the cracks, tap the excess paint off on brown builder’s paper, a paper plate or a lint-free rag before applying.
 If any paint drips into the cracks, don’t worry.
 Simply use a dry brush to pull as much out as possible.